Meet the Teen Who Discovered the Secret of Social Capital

 Children with status erroneously believe that the reason untouchables have no social status is because they are repulsive, but in truth, it is precisely the reverse.
-The lack of social status is what makes an untouchable appear repulsive.
+A lack of social status is what makes an untouchable appear repulsive.
 This is why the single most effective peer intervention for eliminating bullying is for children to befriend those who are targets.
-But out of fear that associating with an untouchable could result in their own fall down the social ladder, children justify their refusal to spend social capital on them, generally without recognizing that they are manufacturing reasons to dislike those low-status children.
+But out of fear that associating with untouchables will result in their own fall down the social ladder, children justify their refusal to spend social capital on them, generally without recognizing that they are manufacturing reasons to dislike those low-status children.

 Parents teach this kind of thinking early.
-They tell children to “walk away” when they see a child being mean to another child.
+They counsel children to “walk away” when they see a child being mean to another child.
 “Don’t fight other people’s battles,” they advise.
-“Avoid the drama."
-As a rule, we don't teach children to tend, defend, and befriend those without social status — to spend social capital on them.
-While some mothers I’ve asked believe in bystander intervention in theory, in practice no parent has ever told me that they actively encourage their children to stand up for or befriend socially isolated children.
-One mother of an especially high-status child (a “popular” girl) told me that while it’s not okay with her for her daughter to be “unkind” to anyone, she doesn’t believe in telling her daughter to befriend bullied children, because she feels strongly that her daughter has the right to choose her own friends without parental interference.
+“Avoid the drama.”
+As a rule, we don't teach children to tend, defend, and befriend those without social status — to spend social capital on targets of derision and exclusion.
+While some mothers I’ve asked believe in bystander intervention in theory, in practice no parent I've asked has ever told me that they actively encourage or expect their children to stand up for or befriend socially isolated children.
+One mother of an especially high-status child (a “popular” girl) even told me that while it’s not okay with her for her daughter to be “unkind” to anyone, she doesn’t believe in telling her daughter to befriend bullied children, because she feels strongly that her daughter has the right to choose her own friends without parental interference.

 After two years of being the target of intentional relational aggression and social exclusion, eating lunch alone at school, and even being the victim of four separate physical attacks, Natalie Hampton finally escaped the school where no one defended her.
 Today, she's a vibrant, happy senior in high school.
 She has lots of friends, and she looks forward to graduation.
-Her transformation began on her first day of high school, when, just like before, Natalie didn’t know anyone.
+Her transformation began on her first day of high school, when, just like before, at her new school, Natalie didn’t know anyone.
 This time, however, another student, seeing that she looked lost, befriended her.
 “It saved my life,” Natalie reveals in her TEDx Teen talk.

-When Natalie invited to her lunch table a girl who would later become one of her best friends, she had no way of knowing that until that day, that girl had felt so lonely and hopeless that she had contemplated suicide.
+When Natalie invited to her lunch table a girl who would later become one of her best friends, she had no way of knowing that until that day, that girl had felt so lonely and hopeless that she was contemplating suicide.
 Being welcomed into a group of friends saved her life.

 All it takes is one person to make a world of difference. ♦